What Is Xpovio and How Does It work?

 Diarrhea (See Gastrointestinal Problems for details.)

-Your doctor will modify your dose of Xpovio and/or use standard anti- diarrheal medications such as Imodium® (loperamide HCl) to help con- trol diarrhea.
+Your doctor will modify your dose of Xpovio and/or use standard anti-diarrheal medications to help control diarrhea.
 Dizziness, light-headedness, or fainting may occur due to dehydration caused by excessive or persistent diarrhea.
-If you become dehydrated, your doctor will order intravenous fluids for you.
+If you become dehydrated, your doctor may order intravenous fluids for you.